Stock trading platforms

 Online stock trading platforms have made trading and investing in stocks more accessible and made broking accounts and transactions less expensive.

-Comparing stock trading platforms
+Comparing of 9 stock trading platforms

 CIBC Investor's Edge